davimber/aialignmentideas/humanwrittenideas.md

 Obviously there is some risk the autoencoder learns some mapping or representation that isn't interpretable English.
 For example, with a sufficiently large number of generated tokens, the decoder could just learn a 1:1 map to the output values.
 However, a length penalty or various approaches to encourage shorter encodings could hopefully solve this.
 Fourth, the approach leverages data and compute.
-Its very bitter lesson pilled.
+It's very bitter lesson pilled.
 Language models have a massive number of circuits and rediculous complexity.
 And they are trained to compress/overlay/reuse that complexity.
 The nice part here is we leverage massive data and compute to model that complexity.